What is Photosensitivity?

 - Perfumes and colognes

 People with lighter skin and lighter eyes are more prone to photosensitivity, and the disease occurs in equal numbers in women and men.
-It can also occur at any age and in any race.
+Sun sensitivity can occur at any age and in any race.

 Photosensitivity is often caused when there is an abnormal reaction between a reactive compound (medication, for example) and sunlight.
 The most common ultraviolet radiation that people tend to be allergic to is long-wave UVA radiation, although individuals may also be allergic to UVB and UVC light.
 Even though UVA light is lower energy than other types of ultraviolet light, it is vastly more prevalent at the Earth’s surface and can penetrate more deeply into the skin, as well as easily pass through regular glass that isn’t specially treated or tinted.